SpectralSequences/latex/README.md

 - The package now works with xparse after 2017/02/08 when changes were made that broke my original code
 - Fixed a bug where if you used a structline in two sseqpage environments with the same name, it would give an error.
 - Now if you say \structline(0,0)(0,1) \structlineoptions(0,1)(0,0) it will work correctly.
-- A range like 600 - 700 no longer will cause an overflow
-- Ranges like 0 - 600 now work, provided that you provide an appropriate scale
+- Big ranges like 0 - 600 now work, provided that you provide an appropriate scale
+- Big range like 600 - 700 no longer will cause an overflow
+- Labels now are rectangle nodes so they don't shift down if they are very wide
+- Fixed a bug with ranges in sseqpage environment